MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 - Chargeback reversal after dispute

-We recommend using the Chargeback and Refund API for providing information pertaining to chargebacks and refunds.
+Microsoft recommends using the Chargeback and Refund API for providing information pertaining to chargebacks and refunds.
 For more information about all supported events, see <a href="https://go.microsoft.com/fwlink/?linkid=2084942" target="_blank">Dynamics 365 Fraud Protection API</a>.

 ## Account or payment instrument details